 What is a hybrid bike?

 What is a hybrid bike?
+Let’s discover more here.
 The answer to the question lies in the terminology itself.
 To be precise, a hybrid bike is a cross between a mountain bike and a road bike so it incorporates the unique features of the latter bike categories.
-Simply put, hybrid bikes can be ridden on both paved and metalled roads as well as on rocky, sandy, and other kinds of rough tracks.
+Simply put, hybrid bikes can be ridden on both paved and metaled roads as well as on rocky, sandy, and other kinds of rough tracks.

 A hybrid bike’s frame is ergonomically designed enabling the cyclist to sit in an upright position that is comfortable enough so as not to cause any stress on the neck, shoulders, and the back.
 A completely flat handlebar is another standard feature of hybrid bikes enabling the rider to steer the bike steadily while remaining in an erect position.